OneTouch Blood Glucose Meters

 High glucose results: If your test result is greater than 180 mg/dL, it may mean hyperglycemia (high blood glucose).
 If you do not have symptoms, first repeat the test.
 Your healthcare professional can work with you to decide what actions, if any, you should take if you continue to get results higher than 180 mg/dL or if you have symptoms.

-If your blood glucose is higher than 600 mg/dL, you may have severe hyperglycemia.
+If your blood glucose is higher than 600 mg/dL, you may have extreme severe hyperglycemia (high blood sugar).
 Retest your blood glucose.
 If the result is over 600 mg/dL, contact your healthcare provider immediately for instructions.